JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 When choices are offered to players, the choices should be provided with information such as cell coordinates, choice type identifiers ("move forward", "turn left") and so on.

+When an activated unit is determining available actions, the rules also inspect the three cells directly forward or diagonally forward from the unit.
+Each of these cells is checked for the presence of a "door" or "dooropen" token.
+For every such token found, the player is offered a "door" choice that includes the door's cell coordinates.
+If a "dooropen" token shares its cell with a "marine", "alien" or "blip" token, the door is considered blocked and no choice to close it is presented.
+When a player selects a "door" choice, the corresponding token is swapped between "door" and "dooropen", representing the unit opening or closing that door.